ethereum/remix-plugin/packages/engine/core/doc/tutorial/2-plugin-communication.md

 ```

 2. Create a Plugin that calls the `getVersion`
-The `Plugin` class provides a `call` method to make a request to other plugin's methods
+The `Plugin` class provides a `call` method to make a request to another plugin's methods

 > The `call` method is available only when the plugin is activated by the plugin manager